axeliono/Meal-Queue/README.md

 The contact form will be the way they can reach out to us.

 * Links to the deployed application and the GitHub repository.

+#MVP LIST

+WHEN I enter a meal item
+THEN I'm presented with multiple recipes
+WHEN I click a recipe
+THEN I am presented with the ingredient list
+WHEN I am presented with the ingredient list
+THEN a video that shows how to make the recipe is shown